MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/export-customized-entity-field-text-translation.md

     > [!div class="mx-imgBorder"]
     > ![Translated text in Excel file](media/translated-table-label-text.png)

-9. When you're finished adding your translations, save, and zip up the package so you can [Import translated table and field text](import-translated-table-field-text.md).
+9. When you're finished adding your translations, save, and zip up the package so you can [Import translated table and column text](import-translated-table-column-text.md).

 ## Community tools